Failure to Appear in Court

 The worst thing the person can do is remain in failure to appear status.
 The consequences of having an outstanding warrant may include the following:

-• being ineligible to collect certain government, state, or local benefits such as social security income, unemployment compensation, or financial aid;
+• being ineligible to collect particular government, state, or local benefits such as social security income, unemployment compensation, or financial aid;

 • having your driver’s license suspended indefinitely until you surrender or set a court date and obtain a D-6 clearance;